masty123/filereader/README.md

 -Appending String is the slowest task because it create new String everytime there is an append event.

--Appending String using BufferedReader is on the middle because it not create but read the file.
+-Appending String using BufferedReader is on the middle because it not create but read the file only.

 -Appending StringBuilder is the fastest it overwrite the old string and return.